ninhoProgrammer/mario-hernandez-site/README.md

 There are comments in Spanish; you can send a message for more information.

 <h2>License</h2>

+Copyright (c) 2024  Designed & Developed [MakeWeb](https://github.com/MakeWebMX)

+Please contact [Mario](https://www.linkedin.com/in/it-mario-hernández/) if you would like to reuse any part of this site for personal or commercial use.

 This project is licensed under the terms of the MIT License.
 See the [MIT License](LICENSE)